pachyderm/pachyderm/examples/deferred_processing/automated_deferred_processing/README.md

    watch -cn 2 pachctl list job --no-pager
    ```

-.NOTE:
+!!! note
     On macOS, you may need to install `watch`,
     which may be installed via [Homebrew](https://brew.sh/)
     using the command `brew install watch`.

 1. Every minute, you should see a job triggered on `branch-mover`.
    The very first job will be immediately followed